-Home > Tips & Tricks > Green Star Polyp Coral | Pachyclavularia violacea Care
+Home > Tips & Tricks > Green Star Polyp Coral Care | The Easiest Coral Ever!

-Green Star Polyp Coral | Pachyclavularia violacea Care
+Green Star Polyp Coral Care | The Easiest Coral Ever!

 If you’re a beginning reef keeper or just looking to keep things simple, you’ll want to go for easy-care corals.
 And it just so happens we’ve got one for you that fits the bill perfectly!
 Meet the green star polyp coral, also known as GSP.
-This species is hardy and tolerant – in fact, it sometimes has a tendency to grow a bit too vigorously!
+This species is hardy and tolerant – in fact, it has a tendency to grow a bit too vigorously!

 Keep reading for everything you need to know about growing green star polyp coral and how to make sure it doesn’t overgrow your aquarium.